metal-stack/docs/docs/src/installation/troubleshoot.md

 As soon as a machine was connected to the management network and a pair of leaf switches, and the metal-hammer successfully registered the machine at the metal-api after PXE boot, the `switch` entity in metal-stack contains the machine ID in a data structure called _machine connections_.

-In case you would like to wire this machine to another pair of switches inside this partition, the metal-api would prevent the machine registration because it finds that the machine is already connected to other switches.
+In case you would like to wire this machine to another pair of switches inside this partition, the metal-api would prevent the machine registration because it finds that the machine is already connected to other switches in this partition.

 To resolve this state, the approach for recabling a machine works as follows: